Why study Physical Education?

 Taking part in Physical Education should be an enjoyable and satisfying experience and young people need to be presented with a variety of types of activity.
 A broad and balanced Physical Education programme affords this variety, offering activities which can be explored in different physical environments.

-Sports studied throughout KS3 include: Netball, Fitness, Badminton, Gymnastics, Dance, Athletics, Rounders and OAA (Outdoor and Adventurous Activities).
+Sports studied through KS3 include: Netball, Badminton, Gymnastics, Dance, Football, Tag Rugby, Volleyball, Fitness, Rounders Athletics, Crickets, OAA (Outdoor Adventurous Activities), Trampolining and Sports Education.

 The two year course offers students the opportunity to study the theoretical aspects of PE as well as the practical.